 Prerequisite: PL201 and one additional PL200-level course.
 Examines the nature of light and how the attempt to understand it has forced physics and philosophy to rethink space, time, and the human place in the universe.
-In this collaborative effort between physics and philosophy, the physical and figurative interpretations of these concepts are studied.
+In this collaborative effort between phys-